serversideup/webext-bridge/README.md

 > Caution: Dangerous action

-Applicable to content scripts (noop if called from anywhere else)
+API available only to content scripts

 Unlocks the transmission of messages to and from `window` (top frame of loaded page) contexts in the tab where it is called.
 `webext-bridge` by default won't transmit any payload to or from `window` contexts for security reasons.